 Require end-to-end encryption for sensitive Teams meetings

-Some features described in this article require Teams Premium (Preview) which is currently rolling out
+Some features described in this article require Teams Premium.

 End-to-end encryption is the encryption of information at its origin and decryption at its intended destination without the ability for intermediate nodes to decrypt.
 When meetings in Teams are end-to-end encrypted, nobody except for the participants in the meeting can hear or see the communication.
 No other party, including Microsoft, has access to the decrypted conversation.

-End-to-end encrypted meetings can be made between two parties when: the parties are using the latest version of the Teams desktop client for Windows or Mac, they are on a mobile device with the latest update for iOS and Android, or they are on a Teams Rooms on Windows device using the latest update.
-End-to-end encryption for meeting attended via the browser are not supported.
+End-to-end encrypted meetings can be made between two parties when: the parties are using the latest version of the Teams desktop client for Windows or Mac or they are on a mobile device with the latest update for iOS and Android.

 End-to-end meeting encryption requires Teams Premium.